 Article 2 - The purpose of the Company is:

-b) the development of activities necessary or useful to execute these services, in compliance with concessions, authorizations and permits granted thereto.
+b) the development of activities necessary or useful for the execution of these services, in accordance with the concessions, authorizations, and permissions granted to it;

-Sole Paragraph - In the execution of its purpose, the Company may incorporate third party assets and rights into its capital, as well as:
+Sole Paragraph - In the pursuit of its corporate purpose, the Company may incorporate assets and rights of third parties into its assets, as well as:

-I - hold equity interest in other companies, aiming at complying with Brazil’s national telecommunications policy;
+I - participate in the capital of other companies, including in order to comply with the national telecommunications policy;

-II - incorporate wholly-owned subsidiaries to perform the activities covered by its purpose and which are advised to be decentralized;
+II - create companies and/or subsidiaries for the execution of activities within its purpose and that are preferably decentralized;

-III - promote goods and services imports necessary to perform the activities covered by its purpose;
+III - promote the importation of goods and services necessary for the execution of activities within its purpose;

-V - conduct studies and researches, aiming the development of the telecommunications industry;
+XII - carry out studies and research activities, aiming at the development of the telecommunications sector;

-VI - execute agreements and covenants with other telecommunication companies or any individuals or entities, with a view to ensuring the operation of services, without prejudice to the duties and responsibilities;
+XIII - enter into contracts and agreements with other companies that explore telecommunications services or with any persons or entities, with the purpose of ensuring the operation of the services, without prejudice to its duties and powers; and